se-kami/NLP/README.md

 ### Data
 Raw data is in form of pair of sentences in source and target language.
 To convert it into something that the transformer can read perform:
-1. Tokenization - split text into units and normalize the units
+1. Tokenize - split text into units and normalize the units
 2. Add special tokens - add SOS (start of sequence) and EOS (end of sequence) tokens to text
 3. Build a vocabulary - go through text and count number of tokens, then replace top N (10000) tokens with an integer index and replace other tokens with a default index (UNK token)
 4. Make batches - to efficiently pass the input through the transformer all examples should have the same length, add padding token to all examples in the batch